-Winter is not the easiest season for getting around.
+Winter brings its own challenges to driving with any car.
 Electric cars, like cars with internal combustion engines, function less efficiently in the cold.
-But while we accept and ignore the limitations of traditional vehicles, reports from groups like AAA misrepresent cold weather concerns about electric vehicles, fueling anxiety about vehicle range.
+But while we accept and ignore the limitations of traditional vehicles, there are a lot of cold weather concerns about electric vehicles.

-Cold weather range is becoming less of an issue with the rapid advancement of battery technologies.
+Electric vehicle range in winter and extreme cold is becoming less of an issue with the rapid advancement of battery technologies.
 Every year, electric vehicle ranges get longer.

 The best part of electric vehicles for me in the wintertime is the fast heating system.
-Many electric cars have a heat pump heating system that works like the traditional AC, but in reverse.
+Most electric cars have a heat pump heating system that works like the traditional air conditioning, but in reverse.
 This system is incredibly fast in heating up the car.
-I tried it the first time with our 2016 Nissan Leaf.
-It was a typical 16 degree Minnesota winter day.
+I tried it for the first time with our 2016 Nissan Leaf.
+It was a typical 16-degree Minnesota winter day.
 I went into our cold garage and reversed the car outside to the alley.
-While I waited for the garage door to close I wondered why the automatic fan was already running and to my surprise it was already pushing lukewarm air from the heating ducts.
-I drove less than a block and the air coming out was already hot.
+While I waited for the garage door to close, I wondered why the automatic fan was already running, and to my surprise, it was already pushing lukewarm air from the heating ducts.
+I drove less than a block, and the air coming out was already hot.
 I had never experienced this kind of heating performance from any car before.

 Electric vehicles are also fun to drive in the winter.
-Batteries make them a bit heavier than traditional cars and this improves the traction.
-Electric drivetrain is very smooth and although it produces full torque from standstill, controlling the power in slippery conditions is very easy.
-Just a fine touch on the accelerator pedal and the car starts to crawl slowly forward.
-If one side is on a more slippery surface, electronic traction control will move more power to the wheel that has more traction and electronic stability control keeps the car nicely in control in low traction driving conditions.
-Electric motors also make the all wheel drivetrains more simple, affordable and efficient so we can expect to see more all wheel drive cars in the future.
-Right now half of the 26 plug-in models sold in Minnesota are available in all wheel drive.
+Batteries make them a bit heavier than traditional cars, and this improves the traction on icy or snowy roads.
+The electric drivetrain is very smooth, and although it produces full torque from a standstill, controlling the power in slippery conditions is very easy—just a fine touch on the accelerator pedal, and the car crawls slowly forward.
+If one side is on a more slippery surface, electronic traction control will move more power to the wheel that has more traction, allowing the car better control in low-traction driving conditions.
+Electric motors also make the all-wheel drivetrains more simple, affordable, and efficient so we can expect to see more all-wheel drive cars in the future.
+Right now, 87% of the 75 plug-in models sold in the U.S. are available in all-wheel drive.

-Electric vehicles are also so much more affordable to drive.
-Even in colder months when driving consumes more energy, driving an electric car for 1000 miles will cost you less than 40 dollars.
-Driving a traditional 25 MPG car for the same 1000 miles even with present day lower gas prices cost you well over 100 dollars.
+Electric vehicles are also much more affordable to drive.
+Even in colder months when driving consumes more energy than in summer, driving an electric car for 1,000 miles will cost you less than $40.
+Driving a traditional 25 MPG car for the same 1,000 miles, even with present day lower gas prices, will cost you well over $120.

-You also have finally an opportunity to choose how your driving energy is produced.
+You also finally have an opportunity to choose how your driving energy is produced.
 With an internal combustion engine, we are pretty much stuck with oil, and that is not getting any cleaner.
-But the energy for charging our electric vehicle can be produced in infinite number of ways.
-Our grid is getting cleaner every day and you can already power your drive with renewables by installing a solar PV system on your roof, by signing up on community solar garden or utility renewable energy program.
+But the energy for charging our electric vehicle can be produced in a myriad of ways.
+Our grid is getting cleaner every day, and you can already power your drive with renewables by installing a solar PV system on your roof or by signing up for community solar garden or utility renewable energy program.
 The key here is that you now have the freedom to choose.

 For our family, an electric vehicle is by far the best winter car choice.
 Maybe that might be true for you too.
-Go for a test drive and talk with other owners to learn more about the choices.
-Stay warm and drive safe.
+Go for a test drive and talk with other owners to learn more about your choices.
+Stay warm and drive safely.

 Jukka Kukkonen contracts with Fresh Energy to provide expertise on the electric vehicle market and technologies, charging infrastructure, and electric vehicle-related products and business strategies.
-He is the founder of EV market and technology consulting company PlugInConnect.
+He is the founder of EV market and technology consulting company, Shift2Electric.
 He works with utility companies, auto dealers and other stakeholders to advance transportation electrification in the US and Europe.